ccnycs/csc212-HW1/README.md

         What is your name?

-2. The user will then enter in their name.
+2. Then the user will enter their name.

 3. Then print out: